matrix-org/synapse/docs/specification.rst

  - An origin and destination server name.
  - A list of "previous IDs".
  - A list of PDUs and EDUs - the actual message payload that the Transaction carries.

+``origin``
+  Type:
+    String
+  Description:
+    DNS name of homeserver making this transaction.

+``ts``
+  Type:
+    Integer
+  Description:
+    Timestamp in milliseconds on originating homeserver when this transaction started.

+``previous_ids``
+  Type:
+    List of strings
+  Description:
+    List of transactions that were sent immediately prior to this transaction.

+``pdus``
+  Type:
+    List of Objects.
+  Description:
+    List of updates contained in this transaction.

 ::